MEM-Zone/MEM.Zone-Install-SRSReport/README.md

 ## Extensions

 There are two types of extensions currently supported.
 You can find two examples in the `Extensions` folder.
+Extensions are usefull when you need to add user defined functions or give additional rights for your imported reports.

 * Permission
 * User Defined function